-An investigative documentary looking at what is at stake for today’s teenagers as tech impacts their lives and futures, their battle to fight its addictive design and the wider implications of how it could undermine society as we know it.
+An investigative documentary looking at what is at stake for today’s teenagers as tech impacts their lives and futures through its addictive design, the threat to their mental health and how the effects of loss of agency and privacy could undermine our very humanity.

 This short video gives a taster of the themes that will be covered in the documentary.